Georgia: Parliament confirms Grigol Mgaloblishvili as prime minister (98-11).

 Russia: Former chairman of the Presidium of the Little Khural of Tuva (1940-44) Khertek Anchimaa-Toka dies.

 United States: In presidential elections, Barack Obama (Democrat) wins 52.9% of the vote, carrying 28 states and the District of Columbia, for a total of 365 electoral votes (including 1 from Nebraska), John McCain (Republican) 45.6% of the vote and 22 states worth 173 electoral votes, Ralph Nader (independent) 0.6%, and Bob Barr (Libertarian) 0.4%.
 Turnout is 61.6%.
-In elections to 35 of 100 seats in the Senate and all 435 seats of the House of Representatives, the Democrats increase their majorities and will have at least 58 seats in the Senate and 257 in the House.
+In elections to 35 of 100 seats in the Senate and all 435 seats of the House of Representatives, the Democrats increase their majorities and will have 59 seats in the Senate (including 2 independents caucusing with them) and 257 in the House.
 Results of gubernatorial elections:

 Results of mayoral elections: